michealparks/micro-mediator/README.md

 bob.emit('romantic comedy viewing', 'cry')
 ```

-This will install a new mediator instance on each object.
-Or you could install to a single instance:
+This will install a new mediator instance on each object you pass.

+You can also install to a single instance:

 ```javascript
 Mediator.installSingleInstanceTo(obj1, obj2, obj3)